 Hiking the Timber Creek Overlook Trail in Zion National Park

-Distance: 1.0 miles / 1.6 km
+Distance: 1.2 miles / 1.9 km

 Timber Creek Overlook Trailhead Parking

-Parking for the Timber Creek Overlook Trail is located at the very end of Kolob Canyons Road in the Kolob Canyons District of Zion National Park.
+Parking for the Timber Creek Overlook Trail is located in the Kolob Canyons District at the very end of Kolob Canyons Road.

-That being said, the Timber Creek parking area can be one of the more congested trailheads in the Kolob Canyons District, but if you plan to hike the trail for sunset, as I highly recommend, finding a place to park is typically less of an issue.
+That said, the Timber Creek parking area can be one of the more congested trailheads in the Kolob Canyons District, but if you plan to hike the trail for sunset, as I highly recommend, finding a place to park is typically less of an issue.

 Google Maps Directions: Timber Creek Overlook Trailhead